xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/ledger-history.md

 ### Backfilling
 [Updated in: rippled 1.6.0][]

 The amount of history a server attempts to download depends on its configuration.
 The server automatically tries to fill gaps by downloading history up to **the oldest ledger it already has available**.
-You can use the `[ledger_history]` setting to make the server backfill history beyond that point.
+You can use the <span class="code-snippet">[ledger_history]</span> setting to make the server backfill history beyond that point.
 However, the server never downloads ledgers that would be scheduled for [deletion](online-deletion.html).

-The `[ledger_history]` setting defines a minimum number of ledgers to accumulate from before the current validated ledger.
-Use the special value `full` to download the [full history](#full-history) of the network.
-If you specify a number of ledgers, it must be equal to or more than the `online_deletion` setting; you cannot use `[ledger_history]` to make the server download _less_ history.
+The <span class="code-snippet">[ledger_history]</span> setting defines a minimum number of ledgers to accumulate from before the current validated ledger.
+Use the special value <span class="code-snippet">full</span> to download the [full history](#full-history) of the network.
+If you specify a number of ledgers, it must be equal to or more than the <span class="code-snippet">online_deletion</span> setting; you cannot use <span class="code-snippet">[ledger_history]</span> to make the server download _less_ history.
 To reduce the amount of history a server stores, change the [online deletion](online-deletion.html) settings instead. <!-- STYLE_OVERRIDE: a number of -->